The Dixmier-Douady class and an abelian extension of the homeomorphism group: Introduction

-where the group $\Gau(P)$ is the gauge group of $P$ and $A_G(P)$ is the bundle automorphisms that cover elements in $G$.
+Here $\Gau(P)$, which is called the \emph{gauge group of $P$}, is the kernel of the natural projection.
 Since the group $S^1$ is abelian, the gauge group is also abelian.
-So the exact sequence (\ref{gauge_extension}) is an abelian extension.
-In general, an abelian extension $1 \to A \to \Gamma \to G \to 1$ determines a second group cohomology class $e(\Gamma) \in H_{\grp}^2(G; A)$.
-Thus the abelian extension (\ref{gauge_extension}) defines a group cohomology class $e(A_G(P))$ in $H_{\grp}^2(G;\Gau(P))$.
+Hence group extension (\ref{gauge_extension}) is an abelian extension.
+In general, an abelian extension $1 \to A \to \Gamma \to G \to 1$ determines a second group cohomology class $e(\Gamma) \in \HHH_{\grp}^2(G; A)$.
+Here $A$ is regarded as a right $G$-module by the conjugation $\GG$-action on $A$.
+In particular, abelian extension (\ref{gauge_extension}) defines a group cohomology class $e(\Aut(P))$ in $\HHH_{\grp}^2(G;\Gau(P))$.